ircdocs/modern-irc/index.md

 Only members of the channel are allowed to invite other users.
 Otherwise, the server MUST reject the command with the `ERR_NOTONCHANNEL` numeric.

-When the channel has [invite-only](#invite-only-channel-mode) mode set, only channel operators may issue INVITE command.
-Otherwise, the server MUST reject the command with the `ERR_CHANOPRIVSNEEDED` numeric.
+Servers MAY reject the command with the `ERR_CHANOPRIVSNEEDED` numeric.
+In particular, they SHOULD reject it when the channel has [invite-only](#invite-only-channel-mode) mode set, and the user is not a channel operator.

 If the user is already on the target channel, the server MUST reject the command with the `ERR_USERONCHANNEL` numeric.